mist64/cbmbus_doc/5 TCBM.md

 ### Receiving Bytes

+When the controller wants to receive data from the device, ownership of the eight DIO lines is passed to the device and back.
+The basic idea is that the controller sends a TCBM code of 0x84 to indicate a byte receive, passes DIO to the device, the device returns the byte and a two-bit status code, and DIO is passed back to the controller.

 ![](docs/cbmbus/tcbm-receive.gif =601x577)

-XXX timing diagram
+Here it is step by step:

 #### 0: Initial State
 ![](docs/cbmbus/tcbm-11.png =601x261)
-The initial state between byte when receicing is the same as when sending: The controller is holding the DAV line to indicate that it it is not ready to receive.
+The initial state between byte when receiving is the same as when sending: The controller is holding the DAV line to indicate that it it is not ready to receive.
 The device is holding the ACK line, meaning it is not ready to send.
 The DIO and ST lines are all released.

 #### 1: Controller puts code 0x84 on the bus
 ![](docs/cbmbus/tcbm-12.png =601x261)